-H. pylori (Helicobacter pylori) is a gram negative bacterium that inhabits the stomach and/or the first part of the small intestine called the duodenum.
+H. pylori (Helicobacter pylori) is a gram-negative bacterium that inhabits the stomach and/or the first part of the small intestine called the duodenum.
 It is believed that 50 percent of the world’s population carries this fella, however, not everyone develops symptoms.
-It can produce a broad range of upper GI symptoms like GERD, heart burn, acid reflux, a deep gnawing or burning feeling in the stomach or upper small intestine area, bloating, nausea, frequent and intense belching, and is the primary cause of ulcers and gastritis.
+It can produce a broad range of upper GI symptoms like GERD, heartburn, acid reflux, a deep gnawing or burning feeling in the stomach or upper small intestine area, bloating, nausea, frequent and intense belching, and is the primary cause of ulcers and gastritis.

-However, other symptoms like coughing, sore throat, loss of appetite, vomiting, weight gain, anxiety, chronic fatigue, joint and muscle pain, depression, brain fog with impaired cognitive functioning and ability to focus and concentrate, can also manifest from Helicobacter.
-H. pylori can cause a great deal of inflammation in the stomach and the small intestine and contribute to leaky gut, which can then encourage Candida or bacterial overgrowth, and contribute to nutritional deficiencies, food sensitivities, impaired immunity, autoimmune disorders and anything else associated with leaky gut.
+However, other symptoms like coughing, sore throat, loss of appetite, vomiting, weight gain, severe anxiety, chronic fatigue, joint and muscle pain, depression, brain fog with impaired cognitive functioning and ability to focus and concentrate, can also manifest from Helicobacter.
+H. pylori can cause a great deal of inflammation in the stomach and the small intestine and contribute to leaky gut, which can then encourage Candida or bacterial overgrowth, and contribute to nutritional deficiencies, food sensitivities, impaired immunity, autoimmune disorders, and anything else associated with leaky gut.

 Increases Gastric Cancer Risk

 The World Health Organization lists Helicobacter pylori as a class 1 (definite) carcinogen, increasing one’s risk for gastric cancer significantly.
 However, I would like to point out that the consumption of cruciferous vegetables has been found to cut your risk for cancer by up to 54 percent.
 So be sure to eat lots of cruciferous vegetables if you have H. pylori.

 HCL and Gastric Acid Secretion